Located amidst imposing mountains in Karnataka with a perpetually misty landscape, Coorg is the place to be for all nature lovers.

 The place is not easily accessible, as it does not have an airport or railway station of its own.
 Public transport for commuting in the local areas is also a problem.

 Coorg is the home of authentic Kodava cuisine.
 Like most areas in and around the town, the platter revolves around the staple rice.
-A specialty of the area is Sannakki, a fragrant kind of rice.
+A speciality of the area is Sannakki, a fragrant kind of rice.
 Non-vegetarian preparations of pork, meat and fish are also popular.

-Other local favorites include Akki Oti (Rice chappathis), a huge variety of Pattus (a steamed dish), Pulvas, preparations of pork, dried fish, crab meat, Baimbale Curry (a preparation of Bamboo Shoots), Kumm Curry (a preparation of wild mushrooms) and Chekke curry ( using unripe jackfruit).
+Other local favorites include Akki Oti (Rice chapatis), a huge variety of Pattus (a steamed dish), Pulvas, preparations of pork, dried fish, crab meat, Baimbale Curry (a preparation of Bamboo Shoots), Kumm Curry (a preparation of wild mushrooms) and Chekke curry (made using unripe jackfruit).
 Also find a wide range of teasing chutneys here, as well as unique pickles of pork, fish, mushrooms, bitter orange and tender bamboo.